 In fact, all the cheapest dedicated server hosts featured on this list have earned their place through generous discounting for new customers.
 Let’s see how the cheapest dedicated server hosts compare:

 You certainly don’t need to fork out the big bucks to get started with a dedicated hosting plan.
-At $55, the cheapest 1&1 IONOS plan is certainly a steal, but we’d still rate the Bluehost Standard plan ($79.99) to be better value.
+At $79.99, the cheapest Bluehost plan is a steal, and offers great value for money.
 Read on for our individual reviews to find out why!

-In our roundup of the best dedicated hosting providers, we awarded Bluehost the title of ‘Best Value for Money’ – ut how does its Standard plan fare against the other cheap plans available?
+In our roundup of the best dedicated hosting providers, we awarded Bluehost the title of ‘Best Value for Money’ – but how does its Standard plan fare against the other cheap plans available?

 Bluehost scores fairly well in terms of features.
 It has a great uptime of 99.98% – second only to the far pricier HostGator – and decent storage, too.